MockingbirdME/game_md/weapons_&_equipment/weapons.md

   - Damage Type: P, Damage: Body-1, APV: 5, Additional Successes: 1 damage and 1 APV, Notes: none.

 ### Common Bludgeons
-* Club: Reach: 3, Difficulty: 2, Parry: 1/-/1, Notes: _Bash_, _Small_.
+* Light Mace/Club: Reach: 2, Difficulty: 2, Parry: 1/1/1, Notes: _Bash_, _Small_.
-  - Damage Type: C, Damage: 2xBody, APV: -, Additional Successes: 2 damage, Notes: none.
+  - Damage Type: C, Damage: 2xBody, APV: -, Additional Successes: 3 damage, Notes: none.
-* Light Mace/Hammer: Reach: 3, Difficulty: 3, Parry: 1/1/1, Notes: _Bash_, _Small_.
+* Heavy Mace/Warhammer: Reach: 3, Difficulty: 3, Parry: 1/1/1, Notes: _Bash_, may have a beak granting it an additional attack option.
   - Damage Type: C, Damage: 3xBody, APV: -, Additional Successes: 3 damage, Notes: none.
-* Heavy Mace/Warhammer: Reach: 4, Difficulty: 4, Parry: 2/1/0, Notes: _Bash_, may have a beak granting it an additional attack option.
-  - Damage Type: C, Damage: 3xBody, APV: -, Additional Successes: 3 damage, Notes: none.
   - Damage Type: P, Damage: Body-1, APV: 4, Additional Successes: 1 damage and 1 APV, Notes: _Pick_ only if it has a beak, may use pick secondary skill.
-* Sledge: Reach: 6, Difficulty: 6, Parry: -/1/-, Notes: _Bash_ _Two-handed_, body is treated as one higher than it is, all attacks with this weapon incur an additional penalty die.
+* Sledge: Reach: 6, Difficulty: 5, Parry: -/1/-, Notes: _Bash_ _Two-handed_, body is treated as one higher than it is, all attacks with this weapon incur an additional penalty die.
   - Damage Type: C, Damage: 3xBody, APV: -, Additional Successes: 3 damage, Notes: gain an additional damage per extra success on power attacks.
-* Quarter Stave: Reach: 6, Difficulty: 4, Parry: 1/5/-, Notes: _Bash_ _Thrust_ _trip_ _Two-handed_, uses bludgeoning weapons or spears secondary skill.
+* Quarter Stave: Reach: 6, Difficulty: 3, Parry: 1/5/-, Notes: _Bash_ _Thrust_ _trip_ _Two-handed_, uses bludgeoning weapons or spears secondary skill.
-  - Damage Type: C, Damage: 2xBody, APV: -, Additional Successes: 2 damage, Notes: when wielded _Two-handed_ can be treated as both a _Two-handed_ weapon and off-handed weapon, can be iron capped increasing the base damage to 3xBody.
+  - Damage Type: C, Damage: 2xBody, APV: -, Additional Successes: 3 damage, Notes: when wielded _Two-handed_ can be treated as both a _Two-handed_ weapon and off-handed weapon, can be iron capped increasing the damage from additional successes to 4.

 ### Common Axes
-* Throwing Axe: Reach: 1, Difficulty: 4, Parry: 0/-/0, Notes: _Small_.
+* Hand Axe: Reach: 2, Difficulty: 3, Parry: 2/-/1, Notes: _Small_, may balanced for throwing or have a beak granting it an additional attack option.
-  - Damage Type: P, Damage: Body-2, APV: 2, Additional Successes: 2 damage or 1 APV, Notes: none.
+  - Damage Type: P, Damage: Body-1, APV: Body-2, Additional Successes: 2 damage or 1 APV, Notes: none.
   - throw(Close Range: body, Range Increment: 2, Max Range: 2 x body, Range Penalty: 1 die and 1 damage), Notes: none.
-* Hand Axe: Reach: 2, Difficulty: 3, Parry: 2/-/1, Notes: _Small_, may have a beak granting it an additional attack option.
-  - Damage Type: P, Damage: Body-1, APV: Body-2, Additional Successes: 2 damage or 1 APV, Notes: none.
   - Damage Type: P, Damage: Body-1, APV: 4, Additional Successes: 1 damage and 1 APV, Notes: _Pick_ only if it has a beak, may use pick secondary skill.
 * Battle Axe: Reach: 4, Difficulty: 4, Parry: 2/2/1, Notes: may have a beak granting it an additional attack option.
   - Damage Type: P, Damage: Body, APV: Body, Additional Successes: 2 damage or 1 APV, Notes: none.